Configuring the NIM at Runtime#

 Remember:

+-pdefines the port to interact with and query the service endpoints of the NIM.

--eoptions defined environment variables, which are passed into the NIM’s container at runtime.
+-eoptions define environment variables, which are passed into the NIM container at runtime.

+Running the NIM container automatically downloads the AlphaFold2 model to a default path in the container filesystem:

-The location of the NIM cache can be changed on both the local file system and within the NIM.
-This is useful when a larger drive is needed to store the model weights, for example.
+/opt/nim/.cache.
+However, the location of the NIM model cache can be changed in both the local filesystem and within the NIM.
+This is useful when a larger drive is needed to store the MSA databases, which are responsible for a large fraction of the AlphaFold2 model’s size (~613 GB), or when a user wants to customize their workspace within the NIM container to add additional functionalities (e.g. modified entrypoints or mounted plug-ins) to the NIM.

-To change the NIM cache location on the host file system, change the source mount in the above command, which we set in the environment variable
+To change the NIM cache location on the host filesystem, change the source mount location in the NIM startup command, which we refer to as the environment variable

 LOCAL_NIM_CACHE: